-4. A report of the findings from the investigation must be sent to the country or region team and HQ Complaints and Compliance team.
-Based on information provided a decision on next steps is taken which may include sanctioning whole leadership team or individuals found to have breached Girlguiding’s Safeguarding policy.
+4. A report of the findings from the investigation must be sent to the country or region team and HQ complaints and compliance team.
+Based on information provided, a decision on next steps is taken.
+This could include sanctioning whole leadership team or individuals found to have breached Girlguiding’s Safeguarding policy.

 How renewals work

-When a volunteer’s training is due to expire, they will receive an inform email 120 days before it does.
-To renew the volunteer will need to redo that level of A Safe Space.
-If they complete the training before the trigger date, they will not receive an email'
+Volunteer's will receive an inform email 120 days before their training expires.
+To renew it, the volunteer will need to redo that level of A Safe Space.
+If they complete the training before the trigger date, they won't receive an email.

 What happens if a volunteer has completed their training but it's not on their record